 Fix Gmail Not Updating on iPhone

-The first thing you need to know is how the default email client on iOS works.
-In contrast to many third-party apps, Mail does not push email from third-party providers.
+To answer the question “why is my Gmail not updating,” you need to understand how the default email client on iOS works.
+Unlike many third-party email apps, Mail does not push email from third-party providers.
 Instead, it fetches data every 15, 30 minutes, 1 hour, etc.

-We recommend switching to better email clients, such as Outlook, Spark, or Edison.
-These can push email as soon as they reach your Gmail inbox.
+The only way to fix this annoying quirk is to switch to better email clients, such as Outlook, Spark, or Edison.
+These can push emails and show you a notification as soon as they reach your Gmail inbox.
 Alternatively, you can reduce the fetch period in the settings or manually sync the mailbox.

-Next, check whether you have the power-saving mode turned on. iPhone stops syncing Gmail and other parts of the operating system to preserve energy when you enable power-saving.
+Next, check whether you have the power-saving mode turned on. iPhone stops syncing Gmail and other parts of the operating system to preserve energy after enabling power-saving mode.
 Go to Settings > Battery > Low Power Mode.

 Similarly, iPhone stops updating mail accounts when users turn on Data saving mode.
-Go to Settings > Mobile Data > Mobile Data Options > Low Data Mode.
+Go to Settings > Cellular > Cellular Data Options > Low Data Mode.

-Check Gmail settings on iPhone.
+The next thing to do is check whether your Gmail account is properly set up in Settings.
 Go to Settings > Mail > Accounts > Gmail.

 Make sure you have Mail enabled.